yuri-sevatz/cyber_breach/README.md

 cyber_breach works by either taking a screenshot of a running game, or importing an image from a file.

-To run the OCR, cyber_breach needs to know:
+To run the OCR, cyber_breach detects:

 1. The buffer length
 2. The matrix length
 3. The sequence length(s)

-The screenshot must have **NOTHING COVERING (A) THE MATRIX BOX, (B) THE BUFFER BOX, OR (C) THE SEQUENCE BOX; INCLUDING THE BLUE CURSOR OR THE TERMINAL USED TO EXECUTE THE SOLVER**.
-Anything else covered is fine.
+It then performs:

+- OCR on the detected boxes
+- Calculates a solution for the puzzle
+- Displays the result on-screen.

+The breach protocol must not already be started with any boxes clicked, although pre-INSTALLED sequences are automatically skipped when detected.

 The screenshot must also be **DISPLAYED IN 1080P**.  *(I am still working on support for different resolutions!)*

-The breach protocol must not be already started with any boxes clicked, although you can skip INSTALLED sequences by entering a `0` in -s 0,N,M... in their place.
+**The screenshot must have nothing covering (A) THE MATRIX BOX, (B) THE BUFFER BOX, or (C) THE SEQUENCE BOX; including THE BLUE CURSOR or ANY WINDOW you used to run the solver**.
+Covering any other parts of Breach Protocol oither than the ones listed above is fine.

 ```
-Usage: ./cyber_breach [-h] [--path PATH] [--buffer_length BUFFER_LENGTH] [--matrix_length MATRIX_LENGTH] [--sequence_length SEQUENCE_LENGTHS]
+Usage: ./cyber_breach [-h] [--path PATH]

 Cyberpunk 2077 - Breach Solver